Jean-BaptisteBouvier/Resilience-of-Linear-Systems/README.md

 Add a link to ArXiv version.

-This project contains all the MATLAB code for simulations of the paper.
+This project contains all the MATLAB code for the simulations shown in the paper.
+Requires the CORA toolbox available on MATLAB to compute the zonotopes.

 To cite this work use: